Cornahaia: History

 The Ulster Plantation Baronial map of 1609 depicts the name as Cornahaha.
-Up until the 18th century the present-day townland of Cornasker formed part of Cornahaia.
+Until the 18th century, the present-day townland of Cornasker formed part of Cornahaia.
 The Ulster Plantation grants of 1611 spell the townland name as Cornahah.
 A 1615 lease spells the name as Cornehae.
 A 1629 inquisition spells the name as Cornehae.
 A 1631 grant spells the name as Cornehae.
 The 1652 Commonwealth Survey spells the townland as Cornehah.

 From medieval times up to the early 1600s, the land belonged to the McKiernan Clan.
-In the Plantation of Ulster in 1609 the lands of the McKiernans were confiscated, but some were later regranted to them.
+In the Plantation of Ulster in 1609, the lands of the McKiernans were confiscated, but some were later regranted to them.
 In the Plantation of Ulster grant dated 4 June 1611, King James VI and I granted 400 acres (160 hectares) or 7 poles (a poll is the local name for townland) of land in Tullyhunco at an annual rent of £4 5s.
 4d., to Bryan McKearnan, gentleman, comprising the modern-day townlands of Clontygrigny, Cornacrum, Cornahaia, Derrinlester, Dring, Drumlarah, Ardlougher and Kiltynaskellan.
 Under the terms of the grant, McKearnan was obliged to build a house on this land.
-The said Brian 'Bán' Mág Tighearnán (anglicized 'Blonde' Brian McKiernan) was chief of the McKiernan Clan of Tullyhunco, County Cavan, Ireland from 1588 until his death on 4 September 1622.
-In a visitation by George Carew, 1st Earl of Totnes in autumn 1611, it was recorded, McKyernan removed to his proportion and is about building a house.
-On 23 March 1615, Mág Tighearnán granted a lease on these lands to James Craig.
+Brian 'Bán' Mág Tighearnán (anglicized 'Blonde' Brian McKiernan) was chief of the McKiernan Clan of Tullyhunco, County Cavan, Ireland, from 1588 until his death on 4 September 1622.
+In a visitation by George Carew, 1st Earl of Totnes, in autumn 1611, it was recorded that McKyernan was removed to his proportion and is about building a house.
+On 23 March 1615, Mág Tighearnán granted James Craig a lease on these lands.
 On 14 March 1630, an Inquisition of King Charles I of England held in Cavan Town stated that Brian bane McKiernan died on 4 September 1622, and his lands comprising seven poles and three pottles in Clonkeen, Clontygrigny, Cornacrum, Derrinlester, Dring, Killygorman, Kiltynaskellan and Mullaghdoo went to his nearest relatives.
-The most likely inheritors being Cahill, son of Owen McKiernan; Brian, son of Turlough McKiernan and Farrell, son of Phelim McKiernan, all aged over 21 and married.
-On 26 April 1631 a re-grant was made to Sir James Craige, which included the lands of Cornehae, which also included sub-divisions in the townland called Knocktullester, Carlea, Corneskear and Aghacarneagh.
+The most likely inheritors are Cahill, son of Owen McKiernan; Brian, son of Turlough McKiernan and Farrell, son of Phelim McKiernan, all aged over 21 and married.
+On 26 April 1631, a re-grant was made to Sir James Craige, which included the lands of Cornehae, which also included sub-divisions in the townland called Knocktullester, Carlea, Corneskear and Aghacarneagh.
 Sir James Craig died in the siege of Croaghan Castle on 8 April 1642.
 His land was inherited by his brother John Craig of Craig Castle, County Cavan and of Craigston, County Leitrim, who was chief doctor to both King James I and Charles I.